 - Helping young people to recognise the mental health affect of gang involvement

 - Helping young people to regulate their emotions and reactions

 - How to work with young people to reduce their gang activity.

-- How to prevent young people from becoming involved with gangs
+- How to help young people from becoming voluntarily involved with gangs

 - Challenges of working with gang affected individuals

 - Real and practical strategies to help young people exit the gang culture

 Why young people want to be in a Group?:

 Normalising and understanding the attraction of gangs for both sexes and a range of ages, it is important to examine the physiological and psychological needs of young people to find and test themselves as individuals outside of the family group.